 Last words on Backup & Restore & Pilot Light

 In this first part of this two-part article, we’ve examined the first two AWS disaster recovery scenarios: backup and restore and pilot light.
 These are the two least expensive options available, and they are also the two options with the slowest recovery times.
 Still, for the majority of users, they are more than sufficient, since they can get an environment up and running again after a disaster occurs in a primary region and can be quite cost effective.
-If these two options do not meet your needs, the warm standby and multisite scenarios deserve consideration.
+If these two options do not meet your needs, our Part 2 which cover warm standby and multisite scenarios should certainly be taken into consideration.

 Having laid the groundwork, our next blog post will look at warm standby and multsite scenarios, as more robust, however much pricier options.
 We’ll also look a bit deeper at how N2WS Backup and Recovery fits into these scenarios, and why your company is likely to benefit from using it.